ImAvafe/RoRoomsOld/README.md

 ## Documentation

-Features and implementation / configuration options are documented at the [documentation site](https://imcyff.github.io/rorooms)!
+Features and implementation / configuration options are not documented yet